-WELD 17: Introduction to Welding

-enrollment in WELD 18.
-Semester Offered: Fall

-Description: This course is an introduction to Oxy/Acetylene and basic arc welding procedures in the workplace in accordance with American Welding Society (AWS) standards.
+WELD 17: Introduction to Welding Credits: 2 Class Hours: 4 lecture/lab Prereq: "C" or higher or concurrent enrollment in WELD 18.
+Semester Offered: Fall Description: This course is an introduction to Oxy/Acetylene and basic arc welding procedures in the workplace in accordance with American Welding Society (AWS) standards.
 Students will learn the proper safety techniques involved in handling welding equipment.